HumanBrainProject/kg-service/README.md

 All the helpers and API wrapper for the Nexus API can be found in this project.

-### Proxy

-This service handles the call to our search ui project.

 ### Data_import

 Anything related to data import is found in this modules.